Kibble/fhf-ticket-purchasing/README.md

 ### Shopping Cart
 * Adding more than one item at a time
 * "Your cart is empty" text
-* Prevent user from checkout out with empty cart

 ### Other
 * WCAG compliance / accessibility